-SEA Objective effects, signif t of effect (consider it is a considered in the effect in terminal in the effect in the effect in terminal in the effect in th ct and Summary Explanation Enhancement and mitigation opportunities Short term Medium term Long term (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This policy seeks to preserve and enhance the natural environment and landscape of the area.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This policy seeks to preserve and enhance the natural environment and landscape of the area.
 Specific criteria is included regarding the ecological network and biodiversity Specific reference to the hydrological catchment of the River Lugg and Clun would add additional strength to the policy.
 However, safeguards do exist within both the NDP and Core Strategy.
 To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This policy seeks to preserve and enhance the natural environment and landscape of the area.
 Specific criteria is included regarding landscape character and tree cover. - To improve quality of surroundings + + + This policy seeks to preserve and enhance the natural environment and landscape of the area.
 Specific criteria is included regarding a number of landscape and historical - features To conserve and where appropriate enhance the historic environment and cultural heritage + + + This policy seeks to preserve and enhance the natural environment and landscape of the area.
 Specific criteria is included regarding Lingen Conservation Area and other views and vista. - To improve air quality + + + This policy seeks to preserve and enhance the natural environment and landscape of the area.
-This will have a positive effect on air quality - To reduce the effect of traffic on the environment х Х х n/a - To reduce contributions to climate change х Х х n/a - To reduce vulnerability to climate change + + + This policy seeks to preserve and enhance the natural environment and landscape of the area - To improve water quality + + + This policy seeks to preserve and enhance the natural environment and landscape of the area.
+This will have a positive effect on air quality - To reduce the effect of traffic on the environment х Х х n/a - To reduce contributions to climate change Х Х Х n/a - To reduce vulnerability to climate change + + + This policy seeks to preserve and enhance the natural environment and landscape of the area - To improve water quality + + + This policy seeks to preserve and enhance the natural environment and landscape of the area.
 Specific criteria is included natural assets.
 This together with other policies within the plan will assist the protection of water quality within the River Clun and River Lugg catchments. -

 To provide for sustainable х Х х

-· . ^ ^ ^

 sources of water supply

 To avoid, reduce and + + + This policy seeks to preserve and -

 manage flood risk enhance the natural environment

-, and the second and landscape of the area.
+and landscape of the area.

 Sections of the ecological and

-biodiversity network are included

-within the criteria.
+biodiversity network are included within the criteria.
 The retention of

 area with ensure any functional

 flood plan exists.

-need plan exister
+nood plan existe.

 To conserve soil + + + This policy seeks to preserve and -

 resources and quality enhance the natural environment

 and landscape of the area

 To minimise the

 production of waste

 To improve health of the

 population

 To reduce crime and

 nuisance

 To conserve natural and + + + This policy seeks to preserve and -

 manmade resources enhance the natural environment

 and landscape of the area

-Overall commentary This policy se eeks to retain natu ıral environment I t and landscape features within the gro oup parishes.
+Overall commentary t and landscape features within the gro oup parishes.
 Other

-and any cumulative other SEA objectives.
+and any cumulative policies withi n the NDP will see ek to safeguard other SEA objectives.

-effects ,
+effects

+1